 The course was so helpful – absolutely brilliant in fact, and better than any training I had received throughout my whole career.
 And I’d worked for some large organisations including Marks and Spencer and the National Trust!

 I know exactly what I want to achieve now, but it’s going to take time.
 The business course has taught me everything I needed to know about starting my own business.
 My goal is now to start earning enough from my business to pay tax!
-Being a working single parent to four children is tough, but I really enjoy working and meeting new people, and I’m so glad I took that first step.
+Being a working single parent to four children is tough, but I really enjoy working and meeting new people.
+Therefore I’m so glad I took that first step.
 Support is out there, and anyone in the same position as I was should take advantage of it.